Huh/wild562/README.md

 ### Project

-This repository contains a Rproject file and as such it is suggested the user clone the repository and then open the project instead of opening individual files.
+This repository was created using a RStudio project.
+Users are encouraged to clone or fork the repository and then create/open a project of their own.
 The project will set the working directory and ease sharing...as they do.

 ### Warranty
 This code comes with no warranty implied or otherwise.